otrekw/azure-docs.de-de/articles/virtual-desktop/app-attach-glossary.md

 ## <a name="msix-application"></a>MSIX-Anwendung

-Eine in einer MSIX-Datei gespeicherte Anwendung.
+Hierbei handelt es sich um eine Anwendung, die in einer MSIX-Datei gespeichert wurde.

 ## <a name="msix-package"></a>MSIX-Paket